 When you establish a LLC, you should consider forming a series LLC.
 Why?
 A series LLC segregates assets.
 Each asset under the various “series” are protected from lawsuits or judgements that may be made against one and other.
 In other words, if you establish a series LLC, each with its own land trust, the properties under Series LLC A, B and C are exempt from judgments against Series LLC D. This protective barrier between LLCs and assets is a great way to further protect your investments, while maintaining your anonymity.

 In a land trust, you designate a trustee.
 This is true even if you establish a land trust in support of an investment made through your LLC.
 At Royal Legal Solutions, our professionals have experience with both land trusts and LLCs.
-Our experts are fully aware of the best ways to protect your assets and can advise you based on experience, a thorough understanding of state and federal laws, as well as our professional insights.
+Our experts are fully aware of the best ways to protect your assets and can advise you based on experience, a thorough understanding of state and federal laws, as well as our professional insights into the benefits of the land trust.
 In fact, Royal Legal Solutions is able to assist you with establishing your land trust and your LLC.
 We also have experience with assisting clients all over the United States, as well in Canada.
 If you are interested in scheduling a consultation with Royal Legal Solutions, please contact us today.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.